 The route will launch on 25th May 2016 and fly four times weekly from Bangkok and back.
 I personally can’t wait to start using it for my clients as that little bit of plane geek is buzzing with excitement.

-Emirates is following a more general expansion of routes to Southeast Asia, making this area of the world more and more accessible.
+Emirates is following a more general expansion of flights to South & Southeast Asia, making this area of the world more and more accessible.
 It opens up the possibility of easily combining Myanmar and Vietnam on a multi-centre holiday.
 The new routes are particularly useful for those who can’t or prefer not to fly from London and it cuts down the total number of connections involved.

 The planned flight schedule details are: